-- ✓ Prekindergarten Help with Graduation Brunch (work a shift) - ✓ Kindergarten Help with set-up for Grandparents Day (work a shift) - ✓ First Grade Work a carnival games shift at the Family Picnic & Carnival in October.
-If the Family Picnic & Carnival is cancelled than the assignment will be, help with Grandparents and Special Friend's Day. - ✓ Second Grade Work a carnival games shift at the Family Picnic & Carnival in October.
-If the Family Picnic & Carnival is cancelled that the assignment will be, help with Graduation in June. - ✓ Third Grade "Grandparents & Special Friends Day" in March/April - ✓ Fourth Grade Take down of chairs and scenery clean-up for Holiday Show in December. - ✓ Fifth Grade Set up of chairs, and stage scenery/decorations of the Holiday Show in December. - ✓ Sixth Grade Arrange for invitations, setup, food, decorations, and cleanup for Graduation Brunch in June. - ✓ Seventh Grade Arrange for invitations, setup, refreshments, decorations, programs, and cleanup for Graduation ceremony in June. - ✓ Eighth Grade Haunted House in October and Alumni Day in November.
+- ✓ Prekindergarten Help with Graduation Brunch (work a shift) - ✓ Kindergarten For Grandparents Day, help with take down of chairs and scenery, sweep gym floor, and take out trash. - ✓ First Grade Work a carnival games shift at the Fall Carnival in October.
+If the Fall Carnival is cancelled, the assignment is to work with the 3rd grade room parents to help with Grandparents Day. - ✓ Second Grade Work a carnival games shift at the Family Picnic & Carnival in October.
+If the Family Picnic & Carnival is cancelled that the assignment will be, help with Graduation in June. - ✓ Third Grade "Grandparents & Special Friends Day" in March/April- Set-up chairs, scenery and decorations.
+Meet and work with Mr. Cook on stage set-up.
+If needed, work with First grade room parents on what help is needed. - ✓ Fourth Grade Take down of chairs and scenery clean-up for Holiday Show in December. - ✓ Fifth Grade Set up of chairs, and stage scenery/decorations of the Holiday Show in December. - ✓ Sixth Grade Arrange for invitations, setup, food, decorations, and cleanup for Graduation Brunch in June. - ✓ Seventh Grade Arrange for invitations, setup, refreshments, decorations, programs, and cleanup for Graduation ceremony in June. - ✓ Eighth Grade Haunted House in October and Alumni Day in November.